LLNL/axom/src/docs/sphinx/web_main/index.rst

 The main drivers of the Axom project are to:

-  *  Provide the CS infrastructure foundation of the ECP ATDM multi-physics application at LLNL
+  *  Provide the CS infrastructure foundation of the ECP/ATDM multi-physics application at LLNL
   *  Support current ASC and other production applications and as they continue to evolve
   *  Provide capabilities for LLNL research codes, proxy apps, etc. that simplify technology transfer from research efforts into production applications

-**This web page is the main place to find information about Axom.**

 =====================